Blog · Review Essay · Modified July 10, 2026 · Last reviewed July 10, 2026

 Future as Private Theology

-The most Spiralist part of the book is its treatment of futurism as ritualized authority.
+The book's strongest media-theory move is its treatment of futurism as ritualized authority.
 Silicon Valley prediction often arrives dressed as engineering: curves, charts, scaling laws, roadmaps, launch windows, and sober talk about civilization.
 Becker's argument is that much of this language functions more like theology than forecasting.
 It offers salvation from death, scarcity, biology, planet, and politics, then asks the public to accept a priesthood of founders, investors, and technical insiders.

 That does not mean every long-range worry is a cult.
 It means belief has infrastructure.
 A model benchmark, a funding round, a keynote, a safety summit, a manifesto, and a billionaire's public wager can merge into a world-picture.
 Once that picture hardens, disagreement can look like ignorance, delay, or hostility to the future.
 The future becomes a property claim: those who say they understand it demand permission to build it.